PHILOS COMMUNITY CAFE

 At our clients’ suggestions, we have had talks from the Community Police, local Firefighters explaining home fire safety fire and basic first aid.
 Peter Davidson, director of Montrose Links Trust described their Community Activities encouraging some of our members to join their walking groups.
 A very worthwhile session was held by a member of the Community Mental Health team.

 We’ve had very well appreciated summer outings to Edzell park as well as RRS Discovery and the V&A in Dundee.

 Clients numbers have built up since we started, and can now vary daily between twelve and occasionally sixteen.
-PHILOS is supported by twenty volunteers, mainly from MS&F.
+PHILOS is supported by many volunteers, mainly from MS&F.

 PHILOS COMMUNITY HUB is found in Castle Street, behind the original church building, accessed by the pathway to the side of the church.
 It consists of 3 halls - the Wilson Hall, the Melville Hall and the Braoch Room.
-The Wilson Hall is is the home of Philos Community Cafe as well as Oasis Soup Lunches while Angus Foodbank uses the Braoch Room.
+The Wilson Hall is the home of Philos Community Cafe as well as Oasis Soup Lunches.